 Kate is an experienced litigator with extensive experience analyzing first- and third-party coverage issues and potential exposures related to COVID-19 claims, including claims for business interruption coverage.
 She is a current member of Litchfield Cavo LLP’s COVID-19 Resource Team and advises carriers on proper coronavirus claim handling practices.
-Kate is the current chair of the Firm’s Diversity, Equity and Inclusion committee and a former managing partner of the Firm’s Connecticut office.
+Kate has successfully argued dispositive motions in COVID-19 coverage cases in various jurisdictions, including Connecticut District Court, Massachusetts District Court and Vermont District Court.
+She is the current chair of the Firm’s Diversity, Equity and Inclusion committee, as well as a former managing partner of the Firm’s Connecticut office.

 Kate’s insurance coverage practice includes the litigation of a broad range of coverage issues under commercial general liability, homeowners and property policies, professional liability and automobile liability, as well as claims for bad faith, unfair insurance practices and extra-contractual liability.
 She also has significant experience in employment and professional liability matters.

 Kate handles complex insurance matters, coverage analysis and commercial litigation in both trial and appellate matters.
 Her experience includes handling cases before the United States Court of Appeals for the Second Circuit, as well as the Connecticut appellate courts, and has successfully argued before the Connecticut Supreme Court and the Connecticut Appellate Court.

 Prior to joining Litchfield Cavo LLP Kate served as a legal research clerk for the Connecticut Superior Court.
 While attending the University of Connecticut, Kate was the Articles Editor for the Connecticut Journal of International Law and served as a professor’s assistant in Legal Profession, the writing and research course for first-year students.